CS5704-VT/Workshops/Basics/Git.md

 3. Push your changes to GitHub.
 Verify you can see your updated README.md!

-4. On GitHub, edit the README.md (click on the pencil icon in the top right corner of the file) to say "Hello GitHub!".
+4. On GitHub, edit the README.md (click on the pencil icon in the top right corner of the file) to add your first and last name under the heading and modify the next line to say "Hello GitHub!".
 Commit the changes directly on GitHub.
-Now you have changes in your remote (origin), that are missing on your local copy.
+Now you have changes in your remote (origin) repository that are missing on your local copy.

-5. Run `git pull` locally to verify you now have the updated changes.
+5. Run `git pull` locally.
+Verify you now have the updated changes.

 ```bash|{type:'command', path: 'Basics'}
 git pull